WeblateOrg/weblate/docs/admin/projects.rst

 Component configuration
 -----------------------

 Component is real component for translating.
-You enter Git repository location and file mask which files to translate and Weblate automatically fetches the Git and finds all matching translatable files.
+You enter VCS repository location and file mask which files to translate and Weblate automatically fetches the VCS and finds all matching translatable files.

 Should the language definition for translation be missing, empty definition is